-No. Your health care provider cannot charge you a fee if you just look at or read your medical record.
+No. Under the HIPAA Privacy Rule, your health care provider cannot charge you a fee if you just look at or read your medical record.

-Can I be charged a fee for someone searching for and retrieving my medical record?
+Can I be charged a fee for someone retrieving my medical record?

 No. Your health care provider may not charge you a fee for searching for or retrieving your record.
-Although Kansas law permits providers to charge you a \$16.29 fee for supplies and labor, the HIPAA Privacy Rule prohibits this type of charge.
-Because the HIPAA Privacy Rule gives you greater rights in this area, your provider must follow HIPAA.
+The HIPAA Privacy Rule prohibits charging such fees.
+HIPAA Privacy Rule gives you greater rights in this area, your provider must follow HIPAA.
 Your provider may not charge these fees.